 3. Conclusion of contract

 4.1.
-A Citizen shall use the tickets for private purposes only.
-Any commercial resale / transfer of acquired tickets without the Organizer’s prior approval is prohibited.
+The citizen is obliged to purchase and use the tickets exclusively for private purposes.
+Any commercial resale/distribution of the purchased tickets without the prior consent of the organizer is prohibited.

 5. Journey to festival